suvradip/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-a-dashboard.md

 breadcrumb: [["Home", "/"], ["Export a Dashboard"]]
 ---

-To export an image of the dashboard using CLI, create a template file as an HTML file, containing the layout and supporting static resources **(JS, CSS, images, and fonts)**.
+To export an image of the dashboard using CLI, create a template file as an HTML file containing the layout and supporting static resources **(JS, CSS, images, and fonts)**.

 The template must contain the placeholder elements for the charts, preferably using `<div>`.
 The chart config array must contain the charts with the `renderAt` attribute that match the IDs of the elements stated above.

 <div class="code-wrapper">
 <ul class="code-tabs extra-tabs">